| Pertile was born on 9 November 1885

 to sing in La forza del destino with Ponselle, Pederzini,

-Franci, Pasero and in Tosca with Pacetti and Stabile.
+Franci, Pasero, and in Tosca with Pacetti and Stabile.
 The

-summer kept him busy with Radames at Udine, and Trieste.
+summer kept him busy with Radamès at Udine and Trieste.
 He

 returned to the Donizetti of Bergamo in September for Adriana,